 Image source: Photospin.com

-Recently, the email newsletter is seeing somewhat of a mainstream resurgence.
-This confirms what we marketers knew all along—email newsletters are an effective, engaging, and powerful method of communication.
+Are you skeptical about the power of email newsletters?
+You shouldn't be.
+Numerous studies find that email is still an effective and profitable way of communicating with customers and bringing in business.
 For small businesses, developing an email newsletter is a fantastic way to keep the relationship going with customers, and be seen as an ongoing resource.

 Here are some tips to create a newsletter that your subscribers will look forward to seeing in their inboxes: